DesignCodeBuild/basiccamanjs/day4/4-SendImages.md

 ##Include basicCaman.js

-In the head, add this JavaScript file:
+In the **&lt;head&gt;** tag of **filters.php**, include this JavaScript file by adding this line of code:

 ```html
   <script type="text/javascript" src="basicCaman.js"></script>
 ```
-Of course, now you will need to make sure this JavaScript file, **basicCaman.js**, is on your server as well.
-You can get it **[here]()** - just copy and paste it into a new code file and save it with the name **basicCaman.js**.
+Of course, now you will need to make sure this JavaScript file, **basicCaman.js**, exists on your server as well.
+You can get it **[here]()** - just copy and paste it into a new code file and save it with the name **basicCaman.js** - then, upload it via FTP (i.e. CyberDuck) to your server.
 Read the comments after the // to get an idea of the functions that this script provides to the application.

 ##Add a Caption Field